Do you need a technical translation

 Proven collaboration on technical translations

-It must be done relatively quickly, while there must be 100% focus on all the details, and usually, you also have several other jobs to do.
-Therefore, you must spend as little time as possible dealing with the translation.
+It must be done relatively quickly, while at the same time there must be 100% focus on all details.
+And as a rule, you also have several other tasks to solve.
+Therefore, it is important that you spend as little time as possible handling the translation.

 1